Should You Enroll in Elite Blog Academy? – A Comprehensive Review

 Blogging myth #3: One course will give you all the tools and answers to be a successful blogger.

 EBA is a foundational course for the serious blogger.
 It’s popular because it works, and the content gets better and better with every update.
-(EBA 4.0 is coming out in 2019.)
+(EBA 4.0 is out in Feb/March 2019.)
 But it does not provide every answer or tool you need for blogging.

 You will have to invest more money into blogging at some point in your journey.
 Possible additional expenses:

 Using an email service provider like ConvertKit or MailChimp